 SwiftKey states that the data transferred to SwiftKey Cloud is transmitted to their servers "over encrypted channels" and is stored in a "fully encrypted" manner.
 The company also points out that its data protection practices are governed by "stringent EU privacy protection laws" and mentions the (now weakened) Safe Harbor principles.
 The company also states that data of users who don't enable SwiftKey Cloud is not transferred out of their devices.

 Unfortunately, SwiftKey on iOS doesn't function at all until the user grants it full access.
 The user needs to trust SwiftKey that they won't send data off the mobile device unless SwiftCloud is enabled.

 The most attractive feature of Google's Gboard keyboard is probably the web-searching interface, which allows its user to submit search queries to Google without explicitly switching to a web browser.

-- “Gboard sends your searches to Google’s web servers to give you search results.
+- "Your searches are sent to Google's web servers to give you search results.

 Glenn Fleishman confirmed that Gboard operates in a manner consistent with this statement.
 He used a network sniffer to examine what data Gboard transmits to Google's servers.
 When typing in Gboard, he observed "that no data was being sent at all between iOS and the Internet while I typed.
 I could then tap the G icon and perform searches, and watch data get sent back and forth."